 The funding to run a single seminar or a series is offered annually through open competition to both widen the scope and readership of the TSR and provide the opportunity for scholars, early career researchers and research groups to benefit from connection and collaboration with TSR.

-The deadline for applications for 2018 is Friday 10th November, 2017.
+The deadline for applications for 2018 is Friday 5th October, 2018, 17:00 BST.
 Further details and an application form are available from The Sociological Review.
-Contact us on email@example.com.
+An application form can be downloaded here.
+For any enquires regarding the call for proposals and applications for the seminar series, please contact email@example.com.

 As part of the Foundation’s mission to serve and enhance the future sociological community, seminars and symposia should also be open to members of sociological teaching groups in colleges and schools.
 For example, a number of places could either be made available to local colleges and sixth forms, or sessions could be video recorded and offered to these audiences, in order to support and facilitate the development of Sociology and related disciplines.